Frequently Asked Questions About FLVS Full Time

 All course content is either delivered online or directly shipped to you when textbooks or supplemental materials are needed.
 In addition, you will work directly with Florida-certified instructors, who will guide your child each step of the way throughout the course.
 Your child can also access numerous other online and community resources through field trips, special events, meet and greets, contests, academic clubs, and much more.

-FLVS FT program is comprehensive in that all required courses for graduation are included.
+FLVS Full Time is comprehensive in that all required courses for graduation are included.
 In addition, students can choose from a variety of enrichment and elective courses.
-In grades 3–8, students may participate in courses for enrichment, advancement, and acceleration in science, language arts, and math.
+In grades 3–5, students may participate in courses for enrichment, advancement, and acceleration in science, language arts, and math.
 At the high school level, students may opt for any of 13 Advanced Placement courses.
 We also provide foreign language (Spanish, Mandarin Chinese, French and Latin) courses, advanced math and science courses (physics, calculus, etc.), and other electives.
 Please

 view our program guide for a detailed listing of available courses.

-What is the difference between FLVS FT VIP (offered by a school district), direct enrollment in the FLVS FT Public Program, and a district FLVS franchise program?
+What is the difference between FLVS Full Time VIP (offered by a school district), direct enrollment in the FLVS Full Time Public Program, and a district FLVS franchise school?

-The Florida Legislature has authorized Florida Virtual School to enroll full-time public school students directly as their school district of record.
-In this program, FLVS Full Time Public Program students are enrolled directly in FLVS FT.
-School districts are also required to offer full-time virtual programs to their resident students, and some school districts use FLVS FT as a provider for that program.
-In this program, called VIP, your student remains a student of the resident district, must be enrolled with the district, and must be approved by a district liaison to enter the FLVS FT VIP program.
-If your student enrolls with FLVS FT through your resident school district, you may be eligible for additional services, such as special education services, that will be provided by your resident district.
+The Florida Legislature has authorized Florida Virtual School to enroll full-time public school students directly into FLVS Full Time as their school district of record.
+School districts are also required to offer full-time virtual programs to their resident students, and some school districts use FLVS Full Time as a provider for that program.
+In this program, called VIP, your student remains a student of the resident district, must be enrolled with the district, and must be approved by a district liaison to enter the FLVS Full Time VIP program.
+If your student enrolls with FLVS Full Time through your resident school district, you may be eligible for additional services, such as special education services, that will be provided by your resident district.
 If the student is a graduating senior, the student will receive a diploma from the resident district rather than through FLVS.
-As you register with FLVS FT, you may indicate that you want to be informed if FLVS FT VIP is available through your resident school district, and in that case we will have a district representative contact you.
+As you register with FLVS Full Time, you may indicate that you want to be informed if FLVS Full Time VIP is available through your resident school district, and in that case we will have a district representative contact you.

 Learn if your district is participating.

-AdvancED.
-Connections Education LLC is accredited by AdvancED.
+Florida Virtual School and AdvancED Connections Education LLC are both accredited by AdvancED.

 Are your teachers certified?

 Yes.
-All FLVS FT teachers are Florida-certified instructors and have achieved "highly qualified" status in their subject areas.
+All FLVS Full Time teachers are Florida-certified instructors and have achieved "highly qualified" status in their subject areas.
 In addition, all instructors have undergone an extensive interview, screening, and training process to ensure only the highest quality instructors are working with your child.